min2ha/ukwa-site/content/target/65747/index.en.md

   "start_date": "2018-05-17T09:00:00Z"
 }

-#  Abertoir, The International Horror Festival of Wales

 Abertoir is the International Horror Festival of Wales.
 It is an annual horror film festival held at Aberystwyth Arts Centre in November.